 Holi is the vibrant and colorful festival of India.
+Hindu spring festival Holi, also known as the festival of colours, is observed in India and Nepal.
+Holika Dahan took place on March 17 in 2022, and Rangwali Holi was observed on March 18.
+Holika Dahan falls on March 7 in 2023, and Rangwali Holi falls on March 8.
 It symbolizes the exuberance of life.
 It is a day of forgiveness, friendliness, oneness and equality.
 It is also a celebration of the triumph of good over evil.
 Holi is split into two events: Holika Dahan and Dhulivandan (Rangwali Holi).
 Holika Dahan takes place the night before Dhulivandan.
 Wood and dung cakes are burned in a symbolic lure to signify good defeating evil.
 Dhulivandan happens the morning after Holika Dahan, it is a noisy affair where people throw handfuls of colored powder (Gulal) at one another playfully, while getting drenched in water.
 The timing of Holi is synchronized with the moon, which means that the dates of each celebration vary.
 It generally comes in the month of Feb- March.

 Some popular stories around the background of Holi are as follows: